bitpesa/api-documentation/transaction-flow.md

         }
       }
     ],
-    "metadata": {
+    "metadata": {},
-      "sendRef": "TRANSACTION-1234"
+    "external_id": "806ec63a-a5a7-43cc-9d75-1ee74fbcc026"
   }
 }
-}
 ```

-Note that in the `metadata` section if you use `sendRef` to send us your internal reference, that value will be displayed in your transaction reports.
+Note that the `external_id` field is optional.
+This internal reference value will be displayed in your transaction reports.

 ### Input currency